alecglassford/facebook-poetry/README.md

 A chrome extension that adds poetry to your Facebook feed!

 ## Installation instructions
-For now, until it's publisehd to the Chrome store, you'll need to manually install:
+For now, until it's published to the Chrome store, you'll need to manually install:

 1. [Click here to download the extension file.](https://github.com/alecglassford/facebook-poetry/raw/master/toast-and-tea.crx)